Baltimore Police Drone Use: A Call for Feedback

 However, not just anyone can operate these drones.
 Each drone pilot must complete a preparatory course and pass a test from the Federal Aviation Administration (FAA).
 Furthermore, all police drone flights must adhere to FAA rules and BPD’s own operational policies.

-The move toward in law enforcement hasn't been free of criticism, with privacy and civil liberty advocates raising concerns about potential intrusions.
+The move toward drone technology in law enforcement hasn’t been free of criticism, with privacy and civil liberty advocates raising concerns about potential intrusions.
 BPD encourages the public to voice their views on the proposed policy.

 The draft policy will be available for public comment from July 6 until August 6, 2023.